Legislative and Regulatory Priorities

 - Eliminate the MRB purchase price limits.

-- Strengthen the Mortgage Credit Certificate (MCC) program by making it more efficient and easier to administer.
+- Strengthen the Mortgage Credit Certificate program.